HugoDaniel/redux-canvas/README.md

 const INIT_ALERT = "INIT_ALERT";
 const RED_ALERT = "RED_ALERT";

-// the actual painting function
+// the actual painting function that works on the canvas context
 // t is the requestAnimationFrame argument
 // contexts is the Map() of all registered canvas contexts
 // getState is the redux store state getter